IIITLucknowSWEngg/CSAICSBTeam021/Architecture.md

 **Core Logic:**
-- Shows the **high-level interaction** between users and the Byju's clone platform.
+- Shows the **high-level interaction** between users and the Byju's competitor platform.
 - Depicts **three primary users**: Students, Teachers, and Admins.
 - Includes **external systems** such as payment gateways, content providers, and notification services.
 - Focuses on the **data flow and communication** between users and the system.